skiingbeast2025/85A-TPU-Dry-Box-Time-Calculator/README.md

 2. **Enter print duration**
    - Input your print’s estimated time (in hours or minutes)
    - Input when your last print was
-   - Input how you stored your fillimant since last print
+   - Input how you stored your filament since last print

 3. **View recommended drying times**
    - The app instantly calculates how long to dry your filament before, during, and after printing.